logo for cost-accounting-info.com

 • Indirect labor costs

-• Fringe benefit costs for plan salary and labor
+• Fringe benefit costs for plant salary and labor

 • Plant leases and utilities cost